hsucherng/homebrew/README.md

 2. Make a copy of the *homebrew* folder.
 3. Open up the CLI (command-line interface, e.g. cmd.exe) and `cd` into the fresh copy of the *homebrew* folder.
 4. Run `npm install`.
 This should install all the required dependencies.
-5. Run `node build` to build the site, which should compile into a new *build* folder.
-Alternatively, run `node build --serve` to build the site *and* serve it up on localhost (port 8080 by default).
+5. Run `node build` to build the site, which should compile into a new *build* folder, and then serve it up on localhost (http://localhost:8080 by default).
+Use the `node build --dist` to just build without serving the localhost.

 No LiveReload / BrowserSync, so make sure Metalsmith is properly watching & rebuilding the changes before reloading the page.